JohT/code-graph-analysis-pipeline/COMMANDS.md

 ./../../scripts/analysis/analyze.sh
 ```

-👉 See [scripts/examples/analyzeAxonFramework.sh](./scripts/examples/analyzeAxonFramework.sh) as an example script that combines all the above steps.
+👉 See [scripts/examples/analyzeAxonFramework.sh](./scripts/examples/analyzeAxonFramework.sh) as an example script that combines all the above steps for a Java Project.
+👉 See [scripts/examples/analyzeReactRouter.sh](./scripts/examples/analyzeReactRouter.sh) as an example script that combines all the above steps for a Typescript Project.
 👉 See [Code Structure Analysis Pipeline](./.github/workflows/java-code-analysis.yml) on how to do this within a GitHub Actions Workflow.

 ### Command Line Options